haardikk21/affogato/README.md

 3. Solver releases USDC on Chian B to the User's address
 4. At some point later, transaction is marked settled on Chain A through a settlement system and solver is paid their ETH

+Periodically (in practice, with a large enough inventory, once every day or few days), the filler runs a rebalancer to move ETH and USDC around across different rollups using the Arbitrum ETH and ERC20 bridges as inventory starts getting biased towards certain chains.

 The faster speed here comes with zero tradeoffs unlike optimistic bridges because Espresso's confirmations guarantee the transaction will be included and finalized in the batch later on.

 ## Project Elements